msznajder/classics-llms-finetuning-iris-classification/README.md

 This time we'll see how fine-tuned BERT handles the Iris classification task dataset.

-Iris in a "Hello World" kind of dataset in machine learning.
+Iris is a "Hello World" kind of dataset in machine learning.
 From LLM side we will use BERT - one of the simplest encoder-only models.
 Encoder because in the kind of taks like classification we care more about model creating a rich representation of data (encoder focus) rather then on sequence generation (decoder focus).

 Let's see how BERT handles the Iris dataset.